Health

 “The marriage counsellors have some birth control measures they advise couples to use.
 And these are; withdrawal and safe days.
 The counsellors teach women about their calendars and how to calculate safe days.
 They also advise them to use condoms until they are ready to conceive,” Pastor Jjumba says.

-For women like Immaculate who have given birth to 10 children, there may not be a way to fix their issues but ignore their religious values and opt for modern contraceptives.
+For women like Immaculate, who have already had 10 children, there may not be a straightforward solution to their challenges except for disregarding their religious beliefs and considering the use of modern contraceptives.

-In order for Uganda to maintain the Demographic Divided and achieve a balanced economy, the government and other stakeholders will have to work together with religious leaders in order to forge a way forward that can benefit the entire society.
+In order for Uganda to sustain its Demographic Dividend and achieve a balanced economy, the government and other stakeholders must collaborate with religious leaders to chart a path forward that benefits the entire society.